mattc0d3/mattc0d3/README.md

 Junior Developer
 ----------------

 I'm an aspiring junior developer currently undertaking a bootcamp with Northcoders after learning to code solo over the past year.
-Right now I'm focused on building out my portfolio with the goal of getting a junior front-end development role later this year.
+Right now I'm focused on building out my portfolio with the goal of getting a front-end role later this year.
 Please feel free to get in contact!

 *   🌍  I'm based in Brighton and Hove
 *   ✉️  You can contact me at [matthew.j.sheehan@outlook.com](mailto:matthew.j.sheehan@outlook.com)